risk-first/website/docs/thinking/De-Risking.md

 - **War** is a risk that is usually accepted by businesses.
 You're unlikely to be able to buy insurance against this.

 - **Key Staff**: Having a super-star on the team is risky as they might leave.
 But sometimes they are a risk worth accepting because of the value they bring.
-This is covered in more detail in [Staff Risk](/tags/Staff-Risk).
+This is covered in more detail in [Agency Risk](/tags/Agency-Risk).

 ### Specific Tactics